Our research team is led by Dr. Niobe Way and includes graduate students and undergraduate research assistants

 Yufei Gu, M.S.Ed

-Yufei (she/her) is a 4th-year doctoral student in Developmental Psychology at New York University - Abu Dhabi Global PhD Program, co-mentored by Dr. Theodore Waters and Dr. Niobe Way.
+Yufei (she/her) is a 5th-year doctoral student in Developmental Psychology at New York University - Abu Dhabi Global PhD Program, co-mentored by Dr. Theodore Waters and Dr. Niobe Way.
 She pursued her Bachelor's degrees in Psychology and Interactive Media at NYUAD and her Master's Degree in Learning, Science & Technology at University of Pennsylvania, Graduate School of Education.
 She conducted her bachelor's capstone project on the relationship between infants' attachment security level and their later development of interpersonal relationships.
 Yufei is interested in the relationship between children's early childhood experience with caregivers and their mental health, academic performance and peer relationships later in life.

 Rachel Taffe, B.A.

-Rachel (she/her) is a 2nd-year doctoral student in Developmental Psychology at NYU Steinhardt.
+Rachel (she/her) is a 3rd-year doctoral student in Developmental Psychology at NYU Steinhardt.
 Broadly, she is interested in interpersonal curiosity’s role in social emotional and identity development processes during childhood and adolescence.
 Through her research, Rachel hopes to learn more about how children’s innate, relational capacities (e.g., interpersonal curiosity) may be nurtured and leveraged as a means of fostering meaningful social connections within and across groups.
 Prior to NYU, Rachel earned bachelor’s degrees in Psychological Science and Criminology at the University of California, Irvine, where she also served as the Lab Manager for Dr. J. Zoe Klemfuss’s Child Narratives Lab.

 Research Assistants

-Listening Project Team
+Listening with Curiosity Project Team

 Joseph D. Nelson, Ph.D.

-Dr. Nelson, co-founder of The Listening Project, is an Assistant Professor in the Department of Educational Studies at Swarthmore College, and affiliated faculty with the Black Studies Program and the Gender and Sexuality Studies Program.
+Dr. Nelson, co-founder of The Listening with Curiosity Project, is an Assistant Professor in the Department of Educational Studies at Swarthmore College, and affiliated faculty with the Black Studies Program and the Gender and Sexuality Studies Program.
 He is also a Senior Research Fellow with the Center for the Study of Boys' and Girls' Lives at the University of Pennsylvania.
 His research employs interdisciplinary frameworks to examine identity, culture, and urban school reform from a qualitative inquiry stance.
 In the low-income neighborhood where he grew up, Dr. Nelson taught first-grade in a single-sex class of Black and Latino boys.

 Hirokazu Yoshikawa, Ph.D.